fschaefer/Stately.js/README.md

     var machine = Stately.machine(statesObject);

 Both will return a new `stateMachine` object, with all events from all states attached to it.
 The machine will transition into the initial state (the first attached `stateObject`) immediately.
-In addition to the events the `stateMachine` object has a `getMachineState()` function, returning the current name of the machines state, and `bind()` and `unbind()` functions, to register callbacks to receive `notifications` when the machine transitions into another state.
+In addition to the events the `stateMachine` object has a `getMachineState()` method, returning the current name of the machines state, and `bind()` and `unbind()` methods, to register callbacks to receive `notifications` when the machine transitions into another state.

 The `statesObject` is an object  with `stateObject` objects attached as properties.
 The property names of the `statesObject` are the `states` of the machine.
 The attached `stateObject` objects model the machines states with the property names as `events` and the connected functions as `actions`:

     var machine = Stately.machine({
         'STATE0': {
-            event: function action() {
+            event: function () {
                 ...
             }
         },
         'STATE1': {
-            event: function action() {
+            event: function () {
                 ...
             }
         },
         'STATE2':{
-            event: function action() {
+            event: function () {
                 ...
             },
-            anotherEvent: function action() {
+            anotherEvent: function () {
                 ...
             }
         }
     });

-If different states use the same event identifier (function name), the `events` are chained up and the machine handles calling the correct `action` for the current state (if the `event` is handled in the current state).
+If different states use the same event identifier, the `events` are chained up and the machine handles calling the correct `action` for the current state (if the `event` is handled in the current state).
 If the event is not handled in the current state, it is ignored.

 If no immediate `action` needs to be declared, the desired transition `state` can be attached to the `event` as string directly: